zx80/flask-simple-auth/README.md

 Features
  - better control which schemes are attempted?
  - add support for JWT?
- - should `parameters` be removed?
- - all option to move all/most parameters as name function parameters?

 Implementation
  - should it be an object instead of a flat module?